 Why It’s Important

 Some managers and business owners may not completely understand the importance of hosting sexual harassment training for their employees.
 They see it as a waste of productivity and feel that time could be better spent on other tasks.
 However, it should be taken seriously.
 Managers and business owners play a key role in preventing sexual harassment in the workplace, because they set the tone of the company.
 As leaders, it’s their job to model good, respectful behavior and promote good conduct in the workplace.
 Promoting a culture of non-harassment can lessen the chances of harassment taking place, and when it does, may empower employees to come forward.
 Having the proper training may even help managers and business owners identify potential harassment or problem employees before an incident can occur.
+They may also hire the best sexual harassment lawyer to guide and help them understand the law better.

 There may also be legal implications for a company if an employee is found to be guilty of sexual harassment of a co-worker, which can cost a business serious money in legal fees, restitution, and reputation damage, especially if a business doesn’t host any type of formal training to protect itself.
 Taking measures to be proactive about workplace sexual harassment could prove valuable if litigation ever happens, as a business can demonstrate that they took reasonable measures to prevent harassment through policies and ongoing training.

 Some states may also mandate that your business host training to prevent sexual harassment.
 Failure to comply with state mandates could result in the loss of your business license or hefty fines, so check with your state regarding their laws and regulations when it comes to sexual harassment training.
+In cases where an individual has been sexually assaulted in the workplace, it may be necessary to seek the services of a sexual assault attorney who can provide legal representation and help them pursue legal action against their employer if they failed to take appropriate action after being informed of the incident.

 What you Can Do